Piotr1215/katacoda-scenarios/crossplane/crossplane-datree-validation/step5.md

 To use validation with `Datree`, a free account needs to be created, and a CLI installed.
 No credit card required!

-> The CLI is aleady installed on this environment.
+> The CLI is already installed on this environment.

 Head over to datree.io and once you have an account, follow [the instructions](https://hub.datree.io/setup/policy-as-code#1-enable-policy-as-code-pac-mode) to set up policy as code.

 Once you create a token, configure the Datree CLI to use it.

+1. Copy your token to the clipboard
+2. Paste token into a variable (it will not be visible in the shell) `read -s DATREETOKEN`{{exec}}
-Copy the blow command and substitute with your token. `datree config set token`
+3. Configure datree with the token `datree config set token $DATREETOKEN`

 ## Datree Policies